 Component Level Scores

-For the Hydrology Component, five health index scores are combined to create a mean (average) overall component health score.
+For the Hydrology Component, five health index scores are combined to create an average overall component health score.

 Hydrology scores range from high in the northeast and some of the southeast blufflands, to very low in the southern and western part of the state.
 The primary drivers of these trends are low levels of perennial cover (year-round vegetation), and loss of water storage from wetland loss and drainage practices.
 Lower scores found in the Twin Cities metro region are due to high levels of impervious (hard cover) surface and high rates of water use.